SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSSentryAgent/GetFunctionRights.md

 so.topic: reference
 ---

+# String[] GetFunctionRights()

 Get a string array of all functions rights for the role of the current associate.

 **Returns:** String[]